-Medieval Halberds were effective weapons during the Medieval Era.
-Skilled soldiers on the ground could easily take down their oppenents on horseback using halberds.
+Medieval Halberds Medieval Halberds were effective weapons during the Medieval Era.
+Skilled soldiers on the ground could easily take down their opponents on horseback using halberds.
 Halberds have three parts that make up the head.
 There is the bladed for slicing through armour, the spike for thrusting and the hook for was used to take down armed opponents on horseback as they rode by, you could just snag them off.
 It was like three weapons in one.
 Medieval Collectibles has great line of functional Medieval halberds for your re-enacting needs, whether you participate in the SCA or Stage Combat.
-We also carry decorative halbers for theater productions, stage props or just like to collect and display them in your home.
+We also carry decorative halberds for theater productions, stage props or just like to collect and display them in your home.

 Authentics Halberds are hand-crafted with blackened heads.
 Each head is secured with hand pounded rivets on a rectangular shaved blackened and seared wood handle.
 This halberd has a rectangular pole for authenticity.

 The halberd has been a staple in medieval warfare for years.
 The combined functions of an axe and a spear make this a deadly armament.
 This particular halberd, the 16th Century Spanish Halberd, by Marto, is a replica of one such design.

 This Pole Axe replicates a 15th to early 16th century museum piece.
 The head is crafted in 0.25 inch steel and the langets are 0.13 inches thick.
 While the Pole Axe is supplied sharp, it may be modified to comply with reenactment rules.

 This German Halberd replicates a circa-1500 A.D. museum piece.
 Crafted in 0.25 inch steel with 0.13 thick langets it is supplied sharp but may be modified easily for a re-enactment use.
 It is supplied as a head only.